dhruvdhody/draft-dhody-pce-iana-update/draft-dhody-pce-iana-update.md

 Question to the WG: The current document updates all the registries.
 Should we keep "Standards Action" for some of them such as flag fields with limited bits?

+Rationale: There are some registries where the space is tight but the IETF-review is fine -- our WG and
+LC process should be enough to handle the case of fewer bits which ideally require creating a new field/registry as we did in the past.
 ~~~

 # Security Considerations